microsoft/GLUECoS/README.md

             └── test_predictions.txt

 ```
-If you would like the result to appear on the leaderboard, please provide the name of your lab, name of the model and a link to a paper about the model in the body of the email.
-Note that unlike the evaluation which is autoamted, this is done manually.
+If you would like the result to appear on the leaderboard, please provide the name of your organization, name of the model and a link to a paper about the model in the body of the email.
+Currently, the evaluation is done manually but we will be adding an automated evaluation process soon.

 ## Citation
-Please use the following citation if you would like to mention our work
+Please use the following citation if you use this benchmark:
 ```
 @inproceedings{khanuja-etal-2020-gluecos,
     title = "{GLUEC}o{S}: An Evaluation Benchmark for Code-Switched {NLP}",